2023’s Best Smart Pet Doors (And Why You Should Have One)

 The SmartKey is designed to attach to your pet’s collar and it is both waterproof and water submersible.
 This way you won’t have to worry about those rainy days or forgetting to take off your pet’s collar during bathtime.

-You aren’t able to make any entry/exit rules based on time of day, unfortunately.
+You aren’t able to make any entry/exit rules based on the time of day, unfortunately.
 There are, however, three types of locking control modes: Locked, Unlocked, and Automatic.

 - Locked Mode does not allow entry or exit for any pet.